Tushit99/godly-quartz-3005/README.md

-# lone of CaratLane website
+# Clone of CaratLane website

 CaratLane was founded, to give women access to modern, fine jewellery, that was also wearable everyday.
 Today CaratLane is India's largest omni-channel jeweller.
 CaratLane also has over 165 retail stores across 66+ Indian cities.